 Students and parents completing the FAFSA for the first time must create Federal Student Aid (FSA) IDs.
 Students must create a separate ID from their parents using their personal email address and information.
 Parents and students cannot use the same email address when creating this credential.

-Students who filed the FAFSA in prior years (before 2015) and previously signed their applications using a four-digit PIN number must also create an FSA ID.
+Students who filed the FAFSA in prior years and previously signed their applications using a four-digit PIN number must also create an FSA ID.

-Do not use your high school email address (will deactivate after graduation).
+Do not use your high school email address (it will deactivate after graduation).